THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Another factor that impacts alimony is the amount of time one of the spouses needs to pay the other, which is measured by the duration of the marriage.
 If you have been together for three to 20 years, the guideline is that the paying spouse would owe financial maintenance for a total of 31% of the duration of the marriage.
 If the judge is awarding alimony for a marriage that lasted less than three years, the court is not required to grant alimony to either spouse.
 If the marriage ran for 20 years, the court does not follow the formula and is given the choice to decide a time window for payment.
 This can sometimes amount in one of the spouses being required to pay a lifetime of alimony.

 It is common during a marriage to have one spouse that does not have an income or only works part-time and shares finances with their partner.
-This also weighs in as a large factor during divorce and family law proceedings.
+This also weighs in as a large factor during divorce proceedings.
 However, the spouse who is awarded the alimony also receives the responsibility of paying the taxes.

 An important point to keep in mind during your divorce proceedings is the fact that the court has regulations.
 If the judge makes a decision that does not follow these formulas, he or she is required to provide an explanation as to why they did not follow the regulations in place.
 Anyone going through a divorce should retain the services of legal counsel to ensure that regulations are followed, and financial statements are accurately relayed by both parties.